ocaml/dune/doc/dune-files.rst

 ---------------

 MDX is a tool that helps you keep your markdown documentation up to date by checking that the code examples it contains are correct.
+When setting an MDX stanza, the checks carried out by MDX are automatically attached to the ``runtest`` alias of the stanza's directory.

 See `MDX's repository <https://github.com/realworldocaml/mdx>`__ for more details.